shanencross/potion-shop/README.md

 ### Installing Application
 * Use ```git clone``` to download this repository to a local directory
 * Navigate to this local directory in your terminal, which should be named ```potion-shop``` by default
-* Use ```npm install``` on the command line to install the necessary modules
+* Enter ```npm install``` on the command line to install the necessary modules
-* Use ```npm start``` on the command line to build the project and run a local server.
+* Enter ```npm start``` on the command line to build the project and run a local server.
 The website will automatically open in your web browser.
 By default, the URL should be _http://localhost:3000/_

 # Component Diagram